 Still dependent on the generosity of volunteers, donors and community partners, the shelter operates today as an independent, nonprofit organization that works to create a environment where women are empowered to become self-sufficient.

-In 2015, the name of the shelter, The Shearith Israel Shelter for Homeless Women, changed to Rebecca’s Tent, A Shelter for Women at Shearith Israel, to enable the larger community and surrounding neighborhoods to better connect and identify with the mission and vision of the organization.
+In 2015, the name of the shelter, The Shearith Israel Shelter for Homeless Women, changed to Rebecca's Tent, A Shelter for Women at Shearith Israel, to enable the larger community and surrounding neighborhoods to better connect and identify with the mission and vision of the organization.
+In 2018, the shelter became Rebecca's Tent, Spiegel Women's Shelter at Shearith Israel to pay tribute to founders Helen and Frank Spiegel.